 Approximate distribution of the Snow Bunting. © Xeno-Canto 2024

 Breeding.
-Breeds on tundra and rocky montane and coastal habitats in upper latitudes of the Northern Hemisphere, including most, if not all, high arctic island groups north to Ellesmere Island, Greenland, Jan Mayen, Bear Island, Svalbard, Franz Josef Land, Novaya Zemlya, Severnaya Zemlya, and Wrangel Island.
+Breeds on rocky tundra and in similar alpine and coastal habitats in upper latitudes of the Northern Hemisphere, including most, if not all, high arctic island groups north to Ellesmere Island, Greenland, Jan Mayen, Bear Island, Svalbard, Franz Josef Land, Novaya Zemlya, Severnaya Zemlya, and Wrangel Island.

-Snow Buntings breed farther north than any other songbird.
+Snow Buntings breed farther north than any other songbird species.
 (Longyearbyen, Svalbard; June 5, 2015.) © Christoph Moning

-In North America, it breeds essentially throughout the arctic regions of Alaska and Canada, mainly near coasts, in mountains, and locally in other rocky areas.
-In Alaska, it breeds along the Bering Sea coast and islands—but not regularly on St. Matthew and Islands, where McKay’s Bunting replaces it—south to the Aleutians and Alaska Peninsula; and in all the major mountain ranges south to Kodiak Island, the Kenai Peninsula, and the Wrangell and St. Elias ranges.
-Also breeds in mountainous areas throughout the Yukon Territory and into northwestern British Columbia.
-Eastward in Canada, it breeds south to southern Keewatin, the Belcher Islands, Ungava Bay, and the mountains of northern Labrador.
+In North America, it breeds essentially throughout the arctic regions of Alaska and Canada, mainly near coasts, in mountains, and locally in other barren rocky areas.
+In Alaska, it breeds along the Bering Sea coast and islands—but in very small numbers on St. Matthew and Hall Islands, where McKay’s Bunting mostly replaces it—south to the Aleutians and Alaska Peninsula; and in all the major mountain ranges south to Kodiak Island, the Kenai Peninsula, and the Wrangell and St. Elias ranges.
+Also breeds locally in mountainous areas throughout the Yukon Territory and into northwestern British Columbia.
+Eastward across northern Canada, it breeds throughout the Arctic Archipelago and mainly along the coasts south to southern Keewatin, the Belcher Islands, Ungava Bay, and the mountains of northern Labrador.

 Nonbreeding.
-Winters along coasts of the North Atlantic and North Pacific, and across broad interior swathes of Eurasia and North America.
+Winters along coasts of the North Atlantic and North Pacific, and across the interiors of Eurasia and North America, mainly in areas where freezing temperatures are frequent.
 In winter, it can be found in all sorts of barren habitats, including coastal dunes, lakeshores, sparse grasslands, and stubble fields.

-In northwestern North America, it winters along coasts from Kotzebue south to the Aleutians, east through south-coastal Alaska, and sparsely south to Oregon.
-In the interior, it winters from central Alaska and the Yukon Territory east across subarctic regions of Canada and south to the central latitudes of the continental U.S.: to northern Utah, Colorado, Kansas, and the Ohio Valley.
-Along the Atlantic Coast of North America, it winters from southeastern Labrador south to the Outer Banks of North Carolina.
+In northwestern North America, it winters along coasts from Kotzebue south to the Aleutians, east through southern Alaska, and sparsely south to Oregon.
+In the interior, it winters from central Alaska and the Yukon Territory east across subarctic and southern Canada and south to the middle latitudes of the continental U.S.: to Utah, Colorado, Kansas, and the Ohio Valley.
+Along the Atlantic coast of North America, it winters from southeastern Labrador south to the Outer Banks of North Carolina.

 Many Snow Buntings winter along seacoasts.
 (Eastern Point, Gloucester, Massachusetts; November 17, 2023.) © Sam Zhang